piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/run-as-another-user/built-in-runas.md

 title: Built-in RunAs
 ---
 {% snippet icon.badgeInfo %}
-This article describes the built in method of using ***Run As*** For sessions types that do not yet support the built in method you can follow the manual steps outlined [here](/kb/remote-desktop-manager/how-to-articles/run-as-another-user/)
+This article describes the built in method of using ***Run As*** For sessions types that do not yet support the built in method you can follow the manual steps outlined in [Run as another user](/kb/remote-desktop-manager/how-to-articles/run-as-another-user/).
 {% endsnippet %}

 ## Settings